 Do you have off-road parking?

 Likewise, if you’re a homeowner, then the installation process is more straightforward.
-If you’re renting, however, then you’ll need to speak to your landlord to make sure that they agree to you installing a charger on their property.
+If you’re renting, however, you’ll need to speak to your landlord before installing an EV charger at home to make sure they agree to changes being made to the property.

 What type of charger do you want?